gromacs/gromacs/docs/user-guide/environment-variables.rst

         files.
 Set to 0 for quiet operation.

 ``GMX_ENABLE_GPU_TIMING``
-        Enables GPU timings in the log file for CUDA.
+        Enables GPU timings in the log file for CUDA and SYCL.
 Note that CUDA timings are incorrect with multiple streams, as happens with domain decomposition or with both non-bondeds and PME on the GPU (this is also the main reason why they are not turned on by default).